The ACPR and AMF Joint Unit for Insurance, Banking and Retail Investment publishes its 2022 annual report

 The AMF is an independent public authority responsible for ensuring that savings invested in financial products are protected and that investors are provided with adequate information.
 The AMF also supervises the orderly operations of markets.Visit our website https://www.amf-france.org/en

 About the ACPR

 The Autorité de Contrôle Prudentiel et de Résolution is the administrative authority operationally attached to the Banque de France that supervises the banking and insurance sectors and ensures financial stability.
-The ACPR is also responsible for protecting the customers of the supervised institutions and carries out the mission of fighting against money laundering and the financing of terrorism.
+The ACPR is also responsible for protecting the customers of the supervised institutions and ensuring the fight against money laundering and the financing of terrorism.
 It also has resolution powers.
 The ACPR’s operational departments come under its General Secretariat.
-Visit our website https://acpr.banque-france.fr/
+Visit our website at https://acpr.banque-france.fr/

 On the same topic